MikeMitterer/Nasdaq100/README.md

        http://www.apache.org/licenses/LICENSE-2.0

     Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 Scripts
 ========
 #### genAndroidIcons
-If you use [www.defaulticon.com][9] icons in your Android project it's very easy to generate your own iconsets for Android.
-(At least on Linux or Mac OS)
+If you use [www.defaulticon.com][9] icons in your Android project it's very easy to generate your own iconsets for Android (At least on Linux or Mac OS).

-check out the [script][11] in doc/bin/genAndroidIcons.
+Check out the [script][11] in doc/bin/genAndroidIcons.
 (Don't forget to chmod 700 doc/bin/genAndroidIcons)
 (Tested on Mac OSX 10.8.2, should also work on Linux.
-Sorry Windows-User, no script for you) [Here][12] you can see one of the preview-files the script generates.
+Sorry Windows user, there is no script for you) [Here][12] you can see one of the preview files that the script generates.
-The preview.png was generated with a border and a shadow so that it's easier do see the thumbnail dimensions.
+The preview.png was generated with a border and a shadow so that it's easier to see the thumbnail dimensions.

-A possible file structure the script generates:
+Below you can see a screenshot of a possible file structure the script generates:

 ![Screenshot](https://github.com/MikeMitterer/Nasdaq100/raw/master/doc/defaulticon/my-structure.png)

 #### tagdev
-If you have more than one physical device connected to your PC and if you want to use the command-line with ant you have to specify the serial number of your target device to help ant (+ adb) to copy the apk to the right location.
+If you have more than one physical device connected to your PC and if you want to use the command-line with ant, you need to specify the serial number of your target device to help ant (+ adb) to copy the apk to the correct location.
-[tagdev][14] should help.
+[tagdev][14] should help you to do this.

 Sample:
 - $ doc/bin/tagdev --list
 - $ . doc/bin/tagdev --alias device1
 - $ ant installr

-And agin - sorry dear Windows-User.
+And again - sorry dear Windows user.
 Maybe [Cygwin][15] can help...

 [1]: https://github.com/JakeWharton/ActionBarSherlock
 [2]: https://github.com/nostra13/Android-Universal-Image-Loader